 A public bus system provides a convenient service that helps Tennessee residents get to where they need to go without the hassle of driving in congested traffic.
 Similarly, private commercial buses take passengers on tours, shuttle them to airports, or transport them from one state to another.
 While buses provide an affordable means of travel, a bus accident could result in significant injuries, large-scale damages, and passenger fatalities.

-If you sustained an injury as a passenger in a public, private, or school bus crash—or your loved one suffered a fatal injury—trust the Law Offices of Ogle, Elrod & Baril, PLLC, to help you recover monetary compensation for your losses.
+If you sustained an injury as a passenger in a public, private, or school bus crash—or your loved one suffered a fatal injury—trust OEB Law, PLLC, to help you recover monetary compensation for your losses.
 Contact us now at 865-546-1111 to schedule a complimentary legal consultation with a bus accident lawyer in Johnson City.

 How Can a Bus Accident Lawyer Help Me?